 Per the Wilderness Act, the park's managers must apply the 'minimum requirement' concept to all management activities that affect the wilderness resource and character at the park.
 Minimum requirement is a documented process the NPS uses to determine the appropriateness of all actions affecting wilderness.
 This concept is intended to minimize impacts on wilderness values and resources.
-Managers may authorize (using a documented process) the generally prohibited activities or uses listed in section 4(c) of the Wilderness Act if deemed necessary to meet the minimum requirements for the administration of the area as wilderness and where those methods are determined to be the 'minimum tool' for the project.
+Managers may authorize (using a documented process) the generally prohibited activities or uses listed in section 4(c) of

+Deer or elk cannot be translocated from areas where CWDpositive cervids have been detected or from areas where documentation is inadequate to confirm the absence of the disease. the Wilderness Act if deemed necessary to meet the minimum requirements for the administration of the area as wilderness and where those methods are determined to be the 'minimum tool' for the project.